-It’s an interesting question that I hear often – how much money can I expect to make or alternatively, what returns can I expect?
-When asked this question, it is pretty clear that the person is relatively new to trading and investing, or perhaps is approaching things in the wrong way because the question doesn’t take into account one of the most crucial aspects to trading and investing, risk profile.
+It’s an interesting question that I hear often.
+How much money can I expect to make or alternatively, what returns can I expect?
+When asked this question, it is pretty clear that the person is relatively new to trading and investing.
+Perhaps is approaching things in the wrong way because the question doesn’t take into account.
+One of the most crucial aspects to trading and investing, risk profile.

 So why is risk profile as an investor so important?

-Not taking your personal appetite for risk into account can sometimes make trading and investing stressful experience – when to be honest, it really shouldn’t be.
+Not taking your personal appetite for risk into account can sometimes make trading.
+Investing stressful experience – when to be honest, it really shouldn’t be.
 Being stressed when trading can be brought about by a number of factors including:

 The instrument you are trading

-Perhaps this has too much leverage for what you are used to or are comfortable with for example you are trading a CFD instead of a share.
+Perhaps this has too much leverage for what you are used to.
+Or comfortable with for example you are trading a CFD instead of a share.

 The amount of dollar risk on the trade